lumeland/lume.land/docs/configuration/ignore-files.md

 ## Draft files

-Pages with the `draft` value as `true` are ignored by Lume unless the environment variable `LUME_DRAFTS` is set to `true`.
+Pages with the `draft` value set to `true` are ignored by Lume unless the environment variable `LUME_DRAFTS` is set to `true`.